Who is John?

 I build software for efficient bioinformatic processing and biologically-inspired statistical modeling of high-dimensional and compositional “-omics” data (e.g., metagenomics, metatranscriptomics, metabolomics).

-These projects often focus on ecology of the gut microbiome, host-microbe interactions and the gut-brain axis.
-I utilize causal inference techniques and machine learning, where I prioritize analysis transparency way for actionable insights.
+During my PhD, I focused on ecology of the gut microbiome, host-microbe interactions and the gut-brain axis.
+I utilize causal inference techniques and machine learning.

 I gravitate toward collaborative projects (where I can help someone else develop the best tools to answer their biological questions) and mentoring/teaching, as I see these as two of the most direct ways I can do good.